asyrafduyshart/asyraf-blog-hugo/content/codex-vitae/philosophy.md

 - Religion was created by human

-- Mostly the 'God' was created by human to answer questions they don't know, like why there is Thunder?
+- Mostly the 'Gods' was created by human to answer questions they don't know, like why there is Thunder?
 We don't know, therefore Zeus.
 How's the Universe exists?
 We don't know, therefore God.

-- Mostly God that human believe was just a delusion.
+- Mostly God that human believed was just a delusion.

-- Human wanted to be eternal, so religion could be powerful to answer what happen after we die.
+- Human wanted to be eternal, so religion could be powerful to answer to what happen after we die.

-- What we feel after we die is the same feeling before we were born.
+- What we feel after we die is the same feel of before we were born.

 ------------
 ### Morality